-Funding for older adults programming has not increased in the past ten years even though the senior population is clearly increasing.
-Cuts to Supplemental Security Income (SSI)/State Supplementary Payment (SSP) benefits, along with SSI/SSP recipients' ineligibility for food assistance programs, have seriously compromised the ability of low-income seniors to afford basic necessities.
+Funding for older adults programming has not increased in the past ten years though the senior population is clearly increasing.
+Cuts in Supplemental Security Income (SSI)/State Supplementary Payment (SSP) with their included ineligibility for food programs have seriously compromised the ability of low-income seniors to afford basic necessities.

 Enrollment in Medi-Cal based on the federal Affordable Care Act has exceeded initial estimates and is now projected to be one third of the State population.
 Continuing problems with automated enrollment and renewal systems significantly compromise the flow of funding for services.
-This, in addition to low provider reimbursement rates and service exclusions, adds to the general concern as to system stability.
+This in addition to low provider reimbursement rates and service exclusions, adds to the general concern as to system stability.
 The County is advocating for sufficient State, federal and local resources for the enrollment of newly Medi-Cal eligible people, the transition of existing recipients to new programs, the retention of enrollees, and adequate health care for all residents of Alameda County.